Megabus (Europe): Decline and closure

+In December 2025, Megabus's two remaining long-distance routes in England, services M11 (Glasgow – London via Manchester) and M20 (Glasgow – London via Edinburgh, Newcastle, and Leeds) were withdrawn without explanation, with Megabus now linking customers to purchase National Express tickets on these routes.

-Former operations
+Other operations

 Megabusplus

 Megabusplus services combined Megabus and Megatrain for through journeys.
 It was launched on 30 March 2009.

 North of England

 As at August 2019, Megabusplus services use coaches to East Midlands Parkway station, then Megatrain (East Midlands Railway) services to London St Pancras.
 Even though Stagecoach ceased operating rail services in August 2019, when East Midlands Trains was superseded by East Midlands Railway, services continue to operate as of May 2021.

 Services previously operated from York but ceased in 2017 when Megabus entered a through ticketing agreement with Yorkshire Coastliner.

 South West England

 Megabusplus services also used coaches to Southampton Airport Parkway station, then Megatrain (South West Trains) to Bournemouth.

 In 2014, further Megabusplus services were launched using South West Trains services between London Waterloo and Honiton, then the following four coach routes from Honiton: